tobyweston/java8_course_companion/manuscript/part1/01_lambdas_introduction/02_functions_vs_classes.md

 ### Some Concrete Differences

+Some concrete differences between functions and classes include their capture semantics and how they shadow variables.

 #### Capture Semantics

 Another difference is around capture semantics for `this`.
 In an anonymous class, `this` refers to the instance of the anonymous class.
 For example, `Foo$InnerClass` and not `Foo`.
 That's why you have slightly odd looking syntax like `Foo.this.x` when you refer to the enclosing scope from the anonymous class.